persicomaria/career_test/doc/Masaryk_University_Recetox.md

-# Research Centre for Toxic Compounds in the Environment (RECETOX) at Masaryk University
+# Research Centre for Toxic Compounds in the Environment (RECETOX) at Masaryk University, Brno.

 I have spent seven extraordinary years (from 2018 to 2024) in this laboratory, led by Dr. Eva Budinská: [IB2](https://bioinfo-recetox.github.io/people/)